 At the end of the day all I want is for the fish to be happy and live good lives.
-Feel free to submit any questions or personal stories you have regarding betta fish.
+Feel free to join our private facebook group and post about your fish.
 I love hearing about them.
 Blah blah, lets get this guide started already.

 Tank Size is a Big Deal!
 Listen Up Here People

 Just because you buy your betta fish inside of a small cup doesn’t mean that it likes small environments.
 Betta fish love large tanks just like every other fish.
 The reason they are put in small containers for stores is to take up less space and because they will live in that small of an environment without dying.
 It’s a sad truth but because they have a labyrinth style of surface breathing, they can survive in terrible water conditions.